ctnava/rxtechnotes/1_duties_law.md

 - **Administering Vaccines**: Providing immunizations (as allowed by state law)
 - **Health Screenings**: Conducting blood pressure checks and other basic screenings

-#### Additional Requirements Set Forth by Law

-Certain federal laws have established pharmacist responsibilities that directly affect pharmacy operations, particularly in how pharmacists interact with patients and manage drug therapy.
-These laws also shape how pharmacy technicians support those processes.

-##### ❗❗❗ Counseling, Record Keeping, & Drug Utilization Review (DUR)

-The ***Omnibus Budget Reconcillation Act (OBRA-90 or "the Omnibus", 1990)*** was a major federal law affecting Medicaid prescription drug programs.
-It mandates that states receiving federal funds must require pharmacists to:

-- 📄 **Maintain Patient Medication Profiles**: Pharmacies must maintain records (on-site for a minimum of 2 years) of a patient’s medication history to support counseling and DUR obligations.
-- 📋 **Conduct DURs**: Evaluate prescriptions to identify adverse effects, therapeutic duplication, drug–disease contraindications, incorrect dosage or duration, and drug–drug interactions.
-- 💬 **Offer Counseling to Medicaid Patients**: Pharmacists must “offer to counsel” Medicaid patients on:
-  - Proper use of the medication
-  - Potential side effects or adverse reactions
-  - Storage instructions
-  - What to do in case of a missed dose
-- ⛔ **Document Refusals of Counsel**: Rejections of counsel must be signed and stored as part of the patient's medication profile.

-> ⚠️ Some states have extended OBRA-90 requirements to all patients, not just Medicaid recipients.

-##### 💊 Medication Therapy Management (MTM)

-The ***Medicare Modernization Act (MMA, 2003)*** established Part D of the program to provide prescription drug coverage and requires pharmacists to provide ***Medication Therapy Mangement (MTM)*** services.
-These include:

-- Reviewing all medications a patient is taking
-- Identifying duplications or interactions
-- Providing personalized medication action plans
-- Optimizing therapeutic outcomes

-> **NOTE**: MTM is usually targeted toward patients taking multiple chronic medications, especially those with multiple conditions or high drug costs.
-This is done to ensure compliance to, both, reduce waste and improve therapy outcomes.

 ## Compliance with the Law

 All pharmacy personnel must comply with **federal and state laws**, under the supervision of a licensed pharmacist.
 Violations by technicians can also result in disciplinary actions for the supervising pharmacist.